if1live/VRTK/Assets/VRTK/Documentation/API.md

 Enables highlighting of controller elements.

+**Optional Components:**
+ * `VRTK_BaseHighlighter` - The highlighter to use when highligting the controller.
+If one is not already injected in the `Controller Highlighter` parameter then the component on the same GameObject will be used.

 **Script Usage:**
  * Place the `VRTK_ControllerHighlighter` script on either:
    * The controller script alias GameObject of the controller to affect (e.g. Right Controller Script Alias).
    * Any other scene GameObject and provide the controller script alias GameObject to the `Controller Alias` parameter of this script.
  * The Model Element Paths will be auto populated at runtime based on the SDK Setup Model Alias being used (except if a custom Model Alias for the SDK Setup is provided).
  * The Highlighter used by the Controller Highlighter will be selected in the following order:
    * The provided Base Highlighter in the `Controller Highlighter` parameter.
    * If the above is not provided, then the first active Base Highlighter found on the actual controller GameObject will be used.
    * If the above is not found, then a Material Color Swap Highlighter will be created on the actual controller GameObject at runtime.

 ### Inspector Parameters